schroffl/node-lzo/README.md

 ## Methods
 #### compress(data)
-*data* can be anything, as long as it has a 'toString' function.
+*data* can be anything, as long as it can be converted to a String.
 Buffers however, are passed directly.
 Returns the compressed data in form of a Buffer.
-The length of that data can just be read via its `length` property.
+The compressed length can just be read via its `length` property.

 #### decompress(data)
-*data* can be anything, as long as it has a 'toString' function.
+*data* can be anything, as long as it can be converted to a String.
 Buffers however, are passed directly.
 Returns the decompressed data in form of a Buffer.
-The length of that data can just be read via its `length` property.

 ## Errors
 Code | Description